Aaron033/adventure-time/readme.md

 - _Adventure Time_ is a story about the last human boy, Finn, and his best friend (and adoptive brother) Jake, a magical dog with powers to change shape and size at will.
 The duo fights against monsters and villians to keep the candy-citizens of Candy Kingdom safe.
 Sometimes they're assisted with the help of Princess Bubblegum, leader of Candy Kingdom.
 I personally love _Adventure Time_ for its colorful animation, interesting worlds, and strong interesting female characters, specifically Princess Bubblegum and Marceline the Vampire Queen.

-Assuming you have `node` installed on your machine...
-To run locally:
-- Clone this repository: `git clone git@github.com:arbonap/adventure-time.git`
-- Install node modules.
-Run `npm i` in the terminal.
-- To run the server, run `node index.js`
-- Local server is running on port 3000.
-Type in `localhost:3000` into url.

 ### Don't feel like setting this up locally on your machine?
 - Click [here](www.patriciaarbona.com/adventure-time) to see the deployed _Adventure Time_ Slackbot.
 Integrate it into your Slack team today 👌🏼.